 2. Carry the Excess Contributions Forward

 A second option is to simply apply the excess contributions to your IRA savings for the next tax year.
-For example, let’s say you saved $6,000 in your Roth IRA for this year.
-The annual contribution limit is set at $5,500.
-Instead of taking the money out, you could carry the $500 difference over and limit your additional contributions for next year to $5,000.
+For example, let’s say you saved $6,500 in your Roth IRA for this year.
+The annual contribution limit is set at $6,000 (as of 2019).
+The contribution limit will also be $6,000 in 2020 (for both 2019 and 2020, the contribution limit for those aged 50 years and over is $7,000).
+Instead of taking the money out, you could carry the $500 difference over and limit your additional contributions for next year to $6,000.

 Carrying the excess forward is a little easier but you won’t avoid a tax penalty.
 The IRS applies a 6% penalty to excess contributions for every year they aren’t corrected.
 If you were to carry forward a $500 contribution, you’d owe a $30 tax penalty.